 403 errors can also occur for bots when they try to crawl your site.
 For example, if the Googlebot is not allowed to search important directories due to the defaults in robots.txt, which are important for the functionality of your website, this might result in this kind of error.
 Forbidden errors are also possible if you use the robots.txt to exclude central directories with content from being crawled.

 Ryte can help you identify 4xx errors.
-The quickest way to find out about these errors is to click the "Critical Errors" report found in the Ryte Dashboard.
+The quickest way to find out about these errors is to click the “Critical Errors” report under Quality Assurance.

-In addition, you can use the Ryte Website Success tool to check the status codes of your website.
+In addition, you can check the status codes of your website under Quality Assurance > “Status Codes”.
 Take note of when your project was last crawled.

 The Google Search Console (GSC) will also show you if there are 403 errors.
 You can find the corresponding report in the "Crawl Errors" section: